EasyCorp/EasyAdminBundle/doc/design.rst

 .. tip::

-    :doc:`Fields </fields>` can also add CSS and JavaScript assets to the rendered pages. :ref:`Read this section <fields-custom-field>` to learn how.
+    :doc:`Fields </fields>` can also add CSS and JavaScript assets to the rendered pages. :ref:`Read this section <custom-fields>` to learn how.

 .. note::